| Title: | Linear Programming Discriminant Analysis |

 scale |

-Logical indicating if data is standarised. |
+Logical indicating if it is required standardize data. |

 pca |